ethereum/EIPs/EIPS/eip-xxxx.md

 ### Contract Owner Creator Assignment

-An NFT contract may be written to allow a particular role or the contract owner to specify the creator address for a particular NFT `tokenId`.
+An NFT contract supporting this standard MUST allow a particular role or the contract owner to specify the creator address for a particular NFT `tokenId`.

 ### Creator Approval

-An NFT contract may be written to allow `verifyTokenProvenance` to be called while checking that only the Contract Owner approved creator address may successfully call this function for a given `tokenId`.
+An NFT contract supporting this standard MUST allow `verifyTokenProvenance` to be called and MUST only allow the Contract Owner approved creator address to successfully call this function for a given `tokenId`.

 ## Backwards Compatibility